yonaka15/mcp-google-sheets/README.md

 ## 🚀 Quick Start (Using `uvx`)

-Essentially the server runs in one line: `uvx mcp-google-sheets`.
+Essentially the server runs in one line: `uvx mcp-google-sheets@latest`.

-This cmd will automatically download the latest code if needed and run it.
-However, it takes quite a few steps to setup the Google Cloud, please read the steps below.
+This cmd will automatically download the latest code and run it. **We recommend always using `@latest`** to ensure you have the newest version with the latest features and bug fixes.

 1.  **☁️ Prerequisite: Google Cloud Setup**
     *   You **must** configure Google Cloud Platform credentials and enable the necessary APIs first.
 We strongly recommend using a **Service Account**.